omarudolley/sandbox-definitions/README.md

    1. By running `pre-commit install` after cloning the repo.
 Then definitions will be converted automatically before each commit
-   2. By creating a PR to the `master` branch.
+   2. By creating a PR to the `main` branch.
 CI workflow will run the automation and push updated/generated files if needed.

 ## Test version of definitions